License Management

 Adding Products to License Management

-To add a product to license management, the function New Product can be selected from the ribbon menu if the node License Management has been selected in the tree structure.
+To add a product to the License Management, the New Product function can be selected from the ribbon menu if the License Management node has been selected in the tree structure.

 Define Products